KNXKO/KNX-Cleaner-Updater/README.md

 - **Run All or Individual Functions:** Users can choose to run all available functions simultaneously or select specific functions to execute.
 - **Output Logging:** Output messages from each function execution are displayed in the application's output window, providing real-time feedback to the user.
 - **Stop All Functions:** Users have the option to stop all running functions with a single click, ensuring control and flexibility during maintenance tasks.
+- **Alert Window:** The application includes an alert window feature to notify users of important events or errors during function execution.

 ## Installation 🚀